ErillLab/collectf/docs/schema_changes.md

    `manage.py syncdb`

-3. Before adding the new field description in `models.py`, run `manage.py schemamigration --initial`.
-Since there are already tables in the database, the first migration should be a "fake" one: `manage.py migrate
+3. Before adding the new field description in `models.py`, run `manage.py
+   <app-name> schemamigration --initial`.
+Since there are already tables in the
+   database, the first migration should be a "fake" one: `manage.py migrate
    <app-name> --fake`.